SilverScalp/SilverScalp/README.md

-A 19 year old student with a passion for web3, pattern recognition and problem solving
+A student with a passion for web3, pattern recognition, problem solving and automation